 Editorial, photos and video by Skaie Knox, HomeJelly

 From as far back as the 16th century, pockets have served us in keeping stuff tidy and accessible.
-During Victorian times, when it was customary to share bedrooms and furniture, these sew-in, hidden pouches were often the only private place a person had to keep small personal possessions.
+During Victorian times, when it was customary to share bedrooms, these shidden pouches were often the only private place a person had to keep small personal possessions.

-Today’s project celebrates this time-honored invention by bringing it out of hiding and flaunting its trifecta-of-DIY features – stylish, functional and multi-purpose.
-With only a handful of supplies and simple how-to instructions, you’ll also love how easy it is to make a round leather wall pocket!
+Today’s project celebrates this time-honored invention by flaunting its features – stylish, functional and multi-purpose.
+With a handful of supplies and simple instructions, you’ll love how easy it is to make a round leather wall pocket!

 Make one, two or a set of three or more to stylishly organize your stuff.
-This hanging decorative accent with a purpose is perfect for organizing office supplies, daily mail and papers, art supplies, sweet notes, photos or even dried or faux flowers.
-Filled to the brim or leave it empty, this oval organizer is a must-DIY and can also be a wonderful gift.
+This hanging decorative accent is perfect for organizing office supplies, mail, sweet notes, photos or even dried or faux flowers.
+Filled to the brim or leave it empty, this oval organizer is a must-DIY!

 - 8”, 9” OR 11” wooden disc